NEWSLETTER SIGNUP

 5. Learn the real history

-There are 67 National Historic Landmarks in Philadelphia and not a single one acknowledges an Indigenous leader or significant events related to Indigenous people.
+There are 67 National Historic Landmarks in Philadelphia, and not a single one acknowledges an Indigenous leader or significant events related to Indigenous people.
 And the narratives of the places we do acknowledge tend to leave out the darker truths.

-The James Logan House (also called the Stenton House) in Germantown, for example, is where final negotiations were made regarding the Walking Purchase — which swindled the Lenape out of nearly a million acres of land, much of it along the Delaware River.
+The James Logan House (also called Stenton) in Germantown, for example, is where final negotiations were made regarding the Walking Purchase — which swindled the Lenape out of nearly a million acres of land, much of it along the Delaware River.
 Logan, William Penn’s former secretary and land agent and later mayor for whom our Logan Circle is named, forged a deed claiming that that the Munsee Indians (a Lenape sub-tribe that previously occupied the territory) had promised to sell Penn land in the Lehigh Valley — as much as could be walked in a day and a half.

 Logan created an inaccurate map that underestimated the land likely to be walked in a day and a half to get the Lenape chief to sign; and he and the Penn brothers arranged to have paths cleared for their “walkers” who are said to have instead run, claiming about 70 miles.
 Then, anticipating the protests of the Lenapes, Logan arranged a deal with the Iroquois to prevent them from joining the Lenape in disputing the land grab.

-… of course that’s just one horrendous example of thousands of pieces of our lesser known history.
+… of course that’s just one horrendous example of thousands of pieces of our lesser-known history.
 Check out the virtual iteration of the Penn Museum’s past exhibit, Fulfilling a Prophecy: The Past and Present of the Lenape in Pennsylvania.
 (If you’re an educator, IPD Philly recommends reading Indigenous and Decolonizing Studies in Education.)

 6. Read Indigenous literature